mendix/MxPushNotifications/README.md

 Click done and then click on your certificate from the list and click Download.

 ### Step 6 - Converting Certificate
-Now that we have the certificate from apple we now need to convert this into p12 format so that we can get it to work with our Mendix application.
+Now that we have the certificate from Apple we now need to convert this into p12 format so that we can get it to work with our Mendix application.
 This documentation should be helpful for getting your certificate converted:

 [Converting Cer to p12](http://docs.build.phonegap.com/en_US/signing_signing-ios.md.html)

 ### Step 7 - Setting up Mendix APNS
-Once you have the p12 certificate you can set up the apple push notification system in Mendix.
+Once you have the p12 certificate you can set up the Apple push notification system in Mendix.
 Login as an admin to the application and open up the apple admin.
-In the configuration you will need to upload the p12 file to the apple administration section.
+In the configuration you will need to upload the p12 file to the Apple administration section.
 You will also need to include the passcode that you entered when you converted the file to a p12 format.

 Click on the enabled checkbox and then click Save.
 Once saved click the restart button.
 The apple push notification system will start up and inform you that it has restarted.
-After you have done this you will be ready to send apple push notifications.
+After you have done this you will be ready to send Apple push notifications.
 Now that it is enabled the application will always start up when Mendix is started up.

 <img src="assets/images/apn-step7.PNG"/>